(click on a name for a bio)

 Mark and his family have lived in Lexington since 2005.
 His love for all things mechanical brought him to volunteering for maintenance and building projects on the farm.
 He has enjoyed learning the 400+ year history of the Farm dating back to 1642.
 The tenacity of the Busa family maintaining the land as a farm in the 1900’s as other farms in Lexington (formerly known as Cambridge Farms) succumbed to market pressures inspires him to help keep the farm working – as a farm.
 The LexFarm seedling sale has been essential to expanding the crops in his family’s backyard garden!

-Mark is actively involved in other Lexington Organizations including Lexington Zero Waste Collaborative, Vision for Lexington Committee, Stone Building Re-use Committee and is currently a Town Meeting member.
+Mark is actively involved in other Lexington Organizations including Lexington Zero Waste Collaborative, Vision for Lexington Committee, Lexington Lyceum Advocates and is also a Town Meeting member.

 A Lexington resident since 2006, Tharshini’s interest in farming started when she began visiting the farm for dirt play, and other activities with her son.
 Her passion developed and she and her son started a small backyard vegetable garden which they manage together during the summer.
 Increased interest in farming and living healthy led her to join the CSA and they have been enjoying the fresh produce for the past 4 years.
 Pick your own is one of their favorite parts of the CSA.
 By profession she is an accountant and manages her husband’s company along with her own clients.
 She is also committee co-chair of the Science Fair at Maria Hastings Elementary School and a Room parent for her son’s class.
 She also volunteers at Lexington Kids PMC ride which is another noble cause she and her family support.